-This one goes out to those furiously hunting, future homeowners in the Northwest.
-(Looking at you Seattle and Portland!)
-A recent report from online real estate company Zillow confirms what most house hunters in Washington and Oregon already know—it's a competitive market for those looking to buy a home.
-And things don't appear to be changing in 2017.
-Zillow’s
+This one goes out to those furiously hunting future homeowners.
+Forbes' Housing market predictions confirm what house hunters across the country already know—it's a competitive market for those looking to buy a home.
+And things don't appear to be changing anytime soon.

 So what's a home hunter to do?
 Here are a few tips to help make the search a little easier, especially in these competitive markets.

 Whether you're single, married, or living with a domestic partner, homeownership these days takes saving for a down payment or a dual income to afford monthly payments.
 Skyrocketing rent, inflation, cost of living and student debt are all making it hard for everyone to save.
 Not surprisingly, the National Realtor Association reported that in a post-Covid market, 63% of millennials have no savings for a down payment.

 If you're having trouble saving or finding money for a down payment, here is a list of things you can do to ensure you can financially make the move to home ownership:

 What can you cut from your everyday budget?
 How much can you save toward a down payment each month?
 What payment can you comfortably afford as a mortgage payment when you do buy?

 Look for errors or past-due accounts.
 Generally, the higher your credit score the better interest rate you'll get on your mortgage.

 First time home buyers can apply for down payment assistance programs if they have an income below a certain level.
 Talk to a loan officer to see what's available to you, and make sure to ask about our Smart Start mortgage.

 You may "want" 14-foot vaulted ceilings, but do you "need" them?
 What are your deal breakers?
 What can you compromise on?
 What are your "must haves"?
 This will help your agent pinpoint the homes you should see and save everyone's time and money.